• Home

 Edited Volume

-Kanwit, M., & Solon, M. (Eds.). (under contract).
-Communicative Competence in a Second Language: Theory, Method, and Applications.
-London: Routledge.
-(Second Language Acquisition research series: series editors S. Gass & A. Mackey; volume submitted July 2022).
+Kanwit, M., & Solon, M. (Eds.).
+(2023).
+Communicative competence in a second language: Theory, method, and applications.
+Routledge.
+(Second Language Acquisition research series: series editors S. Gass & A. Mackey).

 Refereed Journal Articles & Chapters in Edited Volumes